Azure/Azure-Verified-Modules/docs/content/contributing/process.md

     N -->O[[Publish to IaC Registry]]
     O -->P[[<a href='/Azure-Verified-Modules/help-support/module-support/'>Module BAU Starts</a>]]
 {{< /mermaid >}}

+## AVM Preview Notice

+{{< hint type=important >}}

+As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not (fully) functional, breaking changes are expected, and additional customer feedback is yet to be gathered and incorporated - modules **MUST NOT** be published at version 1.0.0 or higher at this time.

+All module **MUST** be published as a pre-release version (e.g., 0.1.0, 0.1.1, 0.2.0, etc.) until the AVM framework becomes GA.

+{{< /hint >}}

 ## Module Owner Has Issue/Is Blocked/Has A Request